kisangkay/Milestone2_Group62/Software Design Document.md

 Being the page that takes in a set of input from a user, we group the nutrient dropdown, the pair of input fields, the submit button to filter and the display panel that shows the results of the filtered values.
 4. Nutrition level filter screen
 On the nutrition level filter screen, we group the elements drop down that selects a specific nutrient, one of three nutrition level low, medium or high, the submit button and results display area.
-5. For the additional function, the nutritional density visualizer will take in a maximum of five drop down properties as input from a user, and we will group that with its submit button and the display area that shows a bar graph of the data comparison.
+5. For the additional function, the nutritional <span style="color:red">comparison</span> visualizer will take in a maximum of <span style="color:red">three</span> drop down properties as input from a user,<span style="color:red">which are the food item names</span> and we will group that with its submit button and the display area that shows a bar graph of the data comparison.

 ### 4.1.3 Navigation
 In our navigation design, we implemented consistency in visual and structural design, such that a common menu will be pinned at the top of the frame and provides access to all functional windows in the software.
 Besides that, each window visited will have a back button, so that if a user is not able to recall which page they were previously on, simply clicking on the back button would return them to their previous page.

 ![Hierarchy chart showing page navigation](Wireframes_and_Hierarchy/Nutrient_Analyzer_Hierarchy_navigation.png)
+- <span style="color:red">Changes made to the design image:
+- - <span style="color:red">Added a dropdown selection for the 5th additional feature.

 #### 4.1.3.1 Navigation Logic
 1. The main home screen user interface will provide a possibility to navigate to any other page by clicking of buttons on the top of the screen.
 This navigation template is reused in all other pages since it does not collide with the functional pages content, and enhances consistency for a users familiarization of the interface.
 This transition logic where users do not necessarily have to revisit the home page again to navigate to other modules is helpful to maintain ease of screen navigation.